knmcguire/knmcguire.github.io/docs/index.md

 Hi!
 I'm Kimberly!
 Originally from the Netherlands but currently I'm living in South of Sweden.
-I finished my PhD at the TU Delft, MAVlab in 2019 and I'm a former developer and robotics engineer at Bitcraze, the creator of the Crazyflie.
+I finished my PhD at the TU Delft, MAVlab in 2019 and I'm a former developer & robotics engineer at Bitcraze.

 ___